 Evaluation/Grading System: Homework assignments will not be collected or graded; however, students are expected to complete their homework assignments and seek assistance where necessary.
 Grades will consist only of quizzes and tests, which will be averaged within each of the three marking periods.
 The final exam will count as a fourth grade.
 The overall course grade will be calculated by averaging the three marking periods with the final exam.
 Final grades will be issued as numbers for high school credit and as letters for college credit.

-Statement of Academic Integrity: In addition to TC3’s Statement of Academic Integrity below, late work will only be accepted on occasion and by specific deadlines.
-If a student misses a quiz or test, they are responsible to take the quiz or test within 2 days of their return to school, afterwards the student will earn a zero for their score.
+Statement of Academic Integrity: In addition to TC3's Statement of Academic Integrity below, late work will only be accepted on occasion and by specific deadlines.
+If a student misses a quiz or test, they are responsible to take the quiz or test within 2 days of their return to school; afterward the student will earn a zero for their score.

 Tompkins Cortland Community College's Statement of Academic Integrity